russmedia/terraform-google-kubernetes-cluster/README.md

 Terraform always creates a subnetwork.
 The subnetwork name is taken from a pattern: `${terraform.workspace}-nodes-subnet`.

-- we define a subnetwork nodes CIDR using `nodes_subnet_ip_cidr_range` variable - terraform will fail with conflict if you use existing netmask.
+- we define a subnetwork nodes CIDR using `nodes_subnet_ip_cidr_range` variable - terraform will fail with conflict if you use existing netmask
 - we define kubernetes pods CIDR using `nodes_subnet_container_ip_cidr_range` variable
 - we define kubernetes service CIDR using `nodes_subnet_service_ip_cidr_range` variable